Lenny-Lee-ustb/ASOC-ROMA/asoc_lower_controller_README.txt

 asoc_lower_controller.sh needs authority to run:
 	sudo chmod a+x asoc_lower_controller.sh
+also, run:
+	sudo -s
+before you run the .sh
 SpimTest demo1 needs root authority to run:
 	sudo su
 asoc_lower_controller has 2 CANs, and they need to be initialized as follow: